 Write for five more minutes and explore your answer to this prompt: How did my experience with the process of taking these photographs seem similar to the process of writing?

 Were your two arrangements markedly similar or different?
 Which particular photos inspired you to see your subject in a new way?
 Was it relatively easy or difficult for you to take so many pictures of the same thing?
 Could you take even more pictures of the same thing?
 Why or why not?

 The ability to play with words is often what draws us to the writing process, but it can also become what repels us when we allow various factors to close us off to that gift.
 The same can be said of imagery.
 We are surrounded by images and too often fail to appreciate the craft of manipulation that is required to arrive at truly unique and great work.

 Much like writing often leads to more writing in order to better communicate what you are trying to say, photography (and many other creative endeavors) also go the same route.
 So get your camera out again.
 Return to your subject.
 Snap more pictures that begin to get at what the imagery is unlocking.
 Challenge yourself to narrow your efforts to just one image that will express something deeper without the need for you to describe its significance.

 Like arresting images that make us pause and ponder, so too should good writing.

-Please visit Revision Project: Ways of Seeing for even more ideas of how to use photography to inspire and challenge you as a writer.
+Please visit Revision Project: Ways of Seeing for even more ideas of how to use photography to inspire and challenge yourself as a writer.

-Do you think you’d like to try this exercise?
-What do you think you would take pictures of?
+Would you like to try this writing and photography exercise?
+What might you take pictures of?